AMXANASHRAF/cats-and-dogs-classification/README.md

+# Markdown
-# This repository contains a **Jupyter Notebook** for classifying images of dogs and cats using machine learning.
+This repository contains a **Jupyter Notebook** for classifying images of dogs and cats using machine learning.
 The project demonstrates an **image classification pipeline** using deep learning techniques, model training, and evaluation.

 ## Features